orbcode/orbuculum/README.md

  be otherwise invisible.
 A  nodding reference to (the) BlackMagic (debug probe).

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (9th June) is that the software runs on both Linux and OSX.
+The current status (16th June) is that the software runs on both Linux and OSX.
 ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented and reported, but largely untested.
 Orbcat (to cat and mix multiple ITM channels simulteneously) has just been added, as has Orbtop to provide a 'top' utility.
+Orbtop has just received quite some special love to get it working and it is OK on most workloads, although it is not working well with WFI yet....code that doesn't use WFI _does_ give sensible output.

+I would
-I would not say the whole suite is throughly tested yet...that will come when full functionality has been completed.
+not say the whole suite is throughly tested yet...that will come when full functionality has been completed.
 For now the 'happy flows' are working OK but the stuff might not look too pretty.*